Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Conclusion and implications

-Finally, the model of trust as a cognitive shortcut to avoid the cost of checking could apply beyond interactions that are repeated between the same pair of agents.
+Finally, the game-theoretic formalisation of trust as a cognitive shortcut to avoid the cost of continuous monitoring could apply beyond interactions that are repeated between the same pair of agents.
 These include $n$-player social dilemmas such as repeated public goods games.
 Trust-based strategies could also apply with indirect reciprocity, in cases where it is costly to get information from third parties about a partner's previous actions.

-In conclusion, we have developed a behavioural measure of trust applies across the spectrum of symmetric two-player social dilemma games, and that distinguishes observed trust from observed cooperation.
+In conclusion, we have developed a behavioural measure of trust that applies across the spectrum of symmetric two-player social dilemma games, and that distinguishes observed trust from observed cooperation.
 Because this behavioural measure does not depend on access to an agent's internal state, it can apply to both human and AI agents.
-Using the methods of evolutionary game theory, we have shown that trust-based cooperation, which checks their partners' actions only occasionally after a trust-threshold is reached, is a successful strategy in a wide range of social interactions.
+Using the methods of evolutionary game theory, we have shown that Trust-based Cooperation, which monitors its partners' actions only occasionally after a trust-threshold is reached, is a successful strategy in a wide range of social interactions.
 We have also shown that the presence of trust increases the overall level of cooperation in a population, especially when agents can make unintentional errors in their actions.
-This adds formal support for the idea that high-trust societies lead to more cooperative and friction-free economies \citep{fukuyama1995trust}.
+This adds formal support for the idea that high-trust societies lead to more cooperative and friction-free economies \cite{fukuyama1995trust}.